MolSSI/QCFractal/docs/qcportal/source/collection-reactiondataset.rst

 See also the `QCArchive example <https://qcarchivetutorials.readthedocs.io/en/latest/basic_examples/reaction_datasets.html>`_ for ReactionDataset.

-..
-This looks to be out of date
+.. todo:: This looks to be out of date

 ReactionDatasets are useful for computing many methods for a single set of reactions where a reaction in a combination of molecules such as.
 There are currently two types of datasets: